frostyserge/bandera_foundation/README.md

 - [ ] To buy merchandise
 - [ ] To add merchandise to my cart and securely check out using all available payment systems
 - [ ] To take part in charity auctions
-- [ ] To change the web app's lenguage between English and Ukrainian
+- [ ] To change the web app's language between English and Ukrainian

 # Technologies used: